pmcharrison/voicer/README.md

 #> Pitch chord: 60 64 67
 ```

-Using the function `vec` from the `hutils` package, we combine lists of
+Using the function `vec` from the `hrep` package, we combine lists of
 chords into typed vectors.

 ``` r